 - Bermuda Re, a Bermuda insurance company and a direct subsidiary of Group, is registered in Bermuda as a Class 4 insurer and long-term insurer and is authorized to write property and casualty and life and annuity business.
 Bermuda Re commenced business in the second half of 2000.
 Bermuda Re's UK branch writes property and casualty reinsurance to the United Kingdom and European markets.
-At December 31, 2013, Bermuda Re had shareholder's equity of \$3.0 billion. - Everest International Reinsurance, Ltd. ("Everest International"), a Bermuda insurance company and a direct subsidiary of Group, is registered in Bermuda as a Class 4 insurer and is authorized to write property and casualty business.
-Through 2013, all of Everest International's business has been inter-affiliate quota share reinsurance assumed from Everest Re, the UK branch of Bermuda Re and Ireland Re.
-At December 31, 2013, Everest International had shareholder's equity of \$369.2 million. - Mt.
+At December 31, 2014, Bermuda Re had shareholder's equity of \$3.0 billion. - Everest International Reinsurance, Ltd. ("Everest International"), a Bermuda insurance company and a direct subsidiary of Group, is registered in Bermuda as a Class 4 insurer and is authorized to write property and casualty business.
+Through 2014, all of Everest International's business has been interaffiliate quota share reinsurance assumed from Everest Re, the UK branch of Bermuda Re and Ireland Re.
+At December 31, 2014, Everest International had shareholder's equity of \$417.6 million. - Mt.
 Logan Re, a Bermuda insurance company and a direct subsidiary of Group, is registered in Bermuda as a Class 3 insurer and is authorized to write property and casualty reinsurance.
-Through 2013, all of Mt.
+Through 2014, all of Mt.
 Logan Re's business has been inter-affiliate reinsurance assumed from Everest Re, the UK branch of Bermuda Re and Ireland Re, and all business has been written through segregated cells.
-At December 31, 2013, Mt.
-Logan Re had shareholders' equity of \$129.0 million. - Ireland Re, an Ireland reinsurance company and an indirect subsidiary of Group, is licensed to write nonlife reinsurance, both directly and through brokers, for the London and European markets. - Everest Re, a Delaware insurance company and a direct subsidiary of Holdings, is a licensed property and casualty insurer and/or reinsurer in all states, the District of Columbia and Puerto Rico and is authorized to conduct reinsurance business in Canada, Singapore and Brazil.
+At December 31, 2014, Mt.
+Logan Re had shareholders' equity of \$487.8 million. - Ireland Re, an Ireland reinsurance company and an indirect subsidiary of Group, is licensed to write nonlife reinsurance, both directly and through brokers, for the London and European markets. - Everest Re, a Delaware insurance company and a direct subsidiary of Holdings, is a licensed property and casualty insurer and/or reinsurer in all states, the District of Columbia and Puerto Rico and is authorized to conduct reinsurance business in Canada, Singapore and Brazil.
 Everest Re underwrites property and casualty reinsurance for insurance and reinsurance companies in the U.S. and international markets.
-At December 31, 2013, Everest Re had statutory surplus of \$2.8 billion. - Everest Insurance Company of Canada ("Everest Canada"), a Canadian insurance company and direct subsidiary of Holdings Ireland, is licensed to write property and casualty insurance in all Canadian provinces. - Everest National Insurance Company ("Everest National"), a Delaware insurance company and a direct subsidiary of Everest Re, is licensed in 50 states and the District of Columbia and is authorized to write property and casualty insurance on an admitted basis in the jurisdictions in which it is licensed.
-The majority of Everest National's business is reinsured by its parent, Everest Re. - Everest Indemnity Insurance Company ("Everest Indemnity"), a Delaware insurance company and a direct subsidiary of Everest Re, writes excess and surplus lines insurance business in the U.S. on a non-admitted basis.
-Excess and surplus lines insurance is specialty property and liability coverage that an insurer not licensed to write insurance in a particular jurisdiction is permitted to provide to insureds when the specific specialty coverage is unavailable from admitted basis in all other states, the District of Columbia and Puerto Rico.
+At December 31, 2014, Everest Re had statutory surplus of \$2.9 billion. - Everest Insurance Company of Canada ("Everest Canada"), a Canadian insurance company and direct subsidiary of Holdings Ireland, is licensed to write property and casualty insurance in all Canadian provinces. - Everest National Insurance Company ("Everest National"), a Delaware insurance company and a direct subsidiary of Everest Re, is licensed in 50 states and the District of Columbia and is authorized to write property and casualty insurance on an admitted basis in the jurisdictions in which it is licensed.
+The majority of Everest National's business is reinsured by its parent, Everest Re. - Everest Indemnity Insurance Company ("Everest Indemnity"), a Delaware insurance company and a direct subsidiary of Everest Re, writes excess and surplus lines insurance business in the U.S. on a nonadmitted basis.
+Excess and surplus lines insurance is specialty property and liability coverage that an insurer not licensed to write insurance in a particular jurisdiction is permitted to provide to insureds when the specific specialty coverage is unavailable from admitted insurers.
+Everest Indemnity is licensed in Delaware and is eligible to write business on a non-admitted basis in all other states, the District of Columbia and Puerto Rico.
 The majority of Everest Indemnity's business is reinsured by its parent, Everest Re. - Everest Security Insurance Company ("Everest Security"), a Georgia insurance company and a direct subsidiary of Everest Re, writes property and casualty insurance on an admitted basis in Georgia and Alabama.
 The majority of Everest Security's business is reinsured by its parent, Everest Re.